 True if the built HTML is meant to be embedded in some viewing application that handles navigation, not the web browser, such as for HTML help or Qt help formats.
-In this case, the sidebar is not included favicon file suffix has source
+In this case, the sidebar is not included.

+favicon

 The path to the HTML favicon in the static path, or ".